Chapter Two

 “Oh, I’m fine… I’m just…. just tired.”
 She rested her head against the pillow.
 It smelled unfamiliar and faintly of lavender.

-Fable sighed and pushed her face into her pillow.
-“There’s nothing to talk about.”
+Fable sighed and pushed her face into her hands.
+“There’s nothing to talk about!”

 “I can tell you are not saying something.”